- Over 10 years of experience in culinary nutrition

-- Trained culinary professional
+- Trained chef

 Kristy graduated from Boston College with a Bachelor’s degree in 2005 and immediately went on to pursue her license as a Registered Dietitian.